Providing Medical Care for Immigrants in Chicago: The Volunteer Doctors Filling a Critical Void

 Abrahan Balizario saw a doctor for the first time in five months.

 The young man, 28 years old, had a headache, toothache and chest pain.
-He had just arrived from Peru, where he worked as a driver and in a laundry, but he could not survive.
+He had just arrived from Peru, where he worked as a driver and in a laundry, but he might not survive.
 He was not used to the cool climate of Chicago and he believed that sleeping outdoors aggravated his symptoms.

 “It’s very cold,” he said.
 “We almost froze.”